evmos/evmos/VALIDATORS.md

 ## Overview

-This document describes step-by-step instructions on joining Point-XNet-Mainnet as a validator.
+This document describes step-by-step instructions on joining Point-Mainnet as a validator.

 Validators have the responsibility to keep the network operational 24/7.
 Do not attempt to join the mainnet (and especially mainnet) if you don’t have enough experience.
 For example, if you install it on your laptop, join as a validator, and then close the laptop, the network will penalize you for being offline by slashing your stake (+the network quality might degrade).